-- 11. (1) A person who is or has been in a domestic relationship with another person may apply to the court for a protection order in respect of that other person. - (2) Where the person who is eligible to apply for a protection order is a child, the application shall be made by a representative in accordance with section 12(2). - (3) Where the person who is eligible to apply for a protection order is a person to whom section 13 applies, the application shall be made by an applicant's representative in accordance with that section. - (4)An applicant's representative may, with the leave of the court, with or without the consent of the applicant, make an application for a protection order or any other order the court considers fit to award. - (5) An applicant's representative who makes an application under subsection (4) shall seek the leave of the court together with such other orders as the court deems fit to award in the circumstances. - (6) Where the person who is eligible to apply for a protection order is not a child but is unable, in the circumstances specified in section 14(1) (b), to make the application personally, an application may be made on that person's behalf by a representative appointed in accordance with section 14.
+- (2) Where the person who is eligible to apply for a protection order is a child, the application shall be made by a representative in accordance with section 11(2). - (3) Where the person who is eligible to apply for a protection order is a person to whom section 12 applies, the application shall be made by an applicant's representative in accordance with that section. - (4) An applicant's representative may, with the leave of the court, with or without the consent of the applicant, make an application for a protection order or any other order the court considers fit to award. - (5) An applicant's representative who makes an application under subsection (4) shall seek the leave of the court together with such other orders as the court deems fit to award in the circumstances. - (6) Where the person who is eligible to apply for a protection order is not a child but is unable, in the circumstances specified in section 12(1) (b), to make the application personally, an application may be made on that person's behalf by a representative appointed in accordance with section 13.